TsaiChicken15/Chickenware/readme.md

 BlockHit(AutoClicker) will get auto ban on BlocksMC.
 VerusDamage(LongJump) flags on BlocksMC.
+All modes of Fly are flaggy on BlocksMC.